Cocoon formation by a mildly relativistic pair jet in unmagnetized collisionless electron-proton plasma: Filamentation instability

-Figures \ref{fig4}(c, d) demonstrates that the cloud electrons accumulate mainly in those spatial intervals with a large proton density.
-The apparent broadening of the distribution in Fig. \ref{fig4}(c) along $v_x$ at $x\approx 3.5$ and $x\approx 11$ is caused by the increased density of the cloud electrons and not by an increased thermal speed.
-The distribution of the cloud electrons in Fig. \ref{fig4}(d) reveals that their mean momentum along $y$ is reduced to a non-relativistic value.
-Some of the cloud electrons even reverse their momentum at $x=3.5$ and $x=11$, which implies that the current density of the cloud electrons is close to the Alfv\'en limit of the current density (See page 139 in \cite{Miller82}).
+Figures \ref{fig4}(c, d) demonstrate that the cloud electrons accumulate mainly in those spatial intervals with a large proton density.
+The apparent broadening of the distribution in Fig. \ref{fig4}(c) along $v_x$ at $x\approx 2$ and $x\approx 9$ is at least partially caused by the increased density of the cloud electrons.
+The distribution of the cloud electrons in Fig. \ref{fig4}(d) reveals that their mean momentum along $y$ is reduced to a non-relativistic value in the intervals where they accumulate.
+Some of the cloud electrons even reverse their momentum at $x=$ 2 and 9, which implies that the current density of the cloud electrons is close to the Alfv\'en limit (See page 139 in \cite{Miller82}).
+The positrons in Figs. \ref{fig4}(e, f) have been expelled from the spatial intervals with a high proton density.

-The initially identical speed of the cloud electrons and positrons implies that their magnetic interaction force is small.
-Hence, both cloud species can not drive the observed filamentation instability.

-The positrons of the pair cloud in Figs. \ref{fig4}(e, f) have been expelled from the spatial intervals with a high proton density.
-We can find a reference frame, in which the positrons and protons stream in opposite directions at a relativistic relative speed.
-Their interaction results in an instability that is similar to that of counterstreaming protons in an electron background \cite{Yalinewich10} that separates the counterstreaming protons in space.
-We thus attribute the spatial separation of positrons and protons to a filamentation instability between them.
-The cloud electrons follow the protons in order to maintain quasi-neutrality.

 Figures \ref{fig4}(b, d, f) show how electrons and positrons are distributed after the instability saturated in order to drive the current $J_y(x,t)$ that sustains $B_z(x,t)$.
 We discuss only the distribution close to $x=0$ due to the periodicity of the wave.
 The positron density has a maximum at $x=0$, while the density of the jet electrons has a minimum at this position.
 Ambient electrons provide an additional negative current contribution.
 The mean momentum along $y$ of the positrons increases and their density decreases as we go away from $x=0$.
 The opposite is true for the electrons.
-The positron density close to $x=3.5$ is low and their mean velocity is largest close to this position.
-The magnetic field is primarily sustained by a spatial separation of both cloud species;
+The positron density close to $x=2$ is low and their mean velocity is largest close to this position.
+The magnetic field is primarily sustained by a spatial separation of both cloud species and its polarity in Fig. \ref{fig2}(b) indicates that the current due to the cloud electrons dominates at $x\approx 2$ while that of the positron cloud is stronger at $x\approx 0$.